TheGogy/atomic-chess/README.md

 A basic chess bot written in pure C, with the intention to become an atomic chess bot.
+Still in development!

 I currently don't have a name for it.